dmuiruri/energy_data_analysis/README.md

 # energy_data_analysis
-This repo contains analysis of energy data collected from buildings.
-The data is timeseries from buildings in different locations.
+This repo contains an analysis of energy consumption data collected from building sensors.
+The data is in timeseries format and represents various buildings in different locations.